In the neighbourhood: Kirchberg & Weimerskirch

 The European School Luxembourg I is located in Kirchberg, offering free education to employees of the European Institutions, with private places available in many languages including French, English and German.

 There is also a Technical School/College on Rue Richard Coudenhove-Kalergi.
-The Lycee Michel Lucius (primary and secondary, and including the international section) will move to a new site in Kuebebierg in 2027, and plans have been announced to open an EU-style school (run by the Luxembourgish state) in nearby Limpertsberg.
+The Lycee Michel Lucius (primary and secondary, and including the international section) will move to a new site in Kuebebierg in 2027, and plans have been announced to open an International school (run by the Luxembourgish state) in nearby Limpertsberg - although Gaston Thorn school initially will be based in Cessange and Merl.

 Sainte-Sophie School is located on Rue Marguerite de Busbach.
 It offers schooling in the French language to children aged 4 to 19 years from all nationalities, adhering to the French Ministry of National Education's curriculum.